Quick Answer

 Sun Exposure and Window Orientation

 The direction your windows face significantly impacts solar heat gain and glare levels.
 South- and west-facing windows receive the most intense sunlight and benefit from darker screens for improved comfort and glare control.
-East-facing windows may benefit from lighter tones depending on morning light intensity and design preferences.
-A thoughtful combination of color and openness factor can optimize comfort throughout your home.

 Tips for Choosing the Right Solar Screen Color